Pakistan prepares to host peace talks as Iran accuses US of ground assault plans

 Initial discussions between Pakistan, Saudi Arabia, Turkey and Egypt had focused on proposals to reopen the Strait of Hormuz to shipping, sources familiar with the matter said.

-Iran's effective blockade of oil and gas shipments through the strait since the U.S. and Israel began attacking the country on February 28 is spreading economic pain around the world.
+Iran's effective blockade of oil and gas shipments through the strait since the US and Israel began attacking the country on Feb 28 is spreading economic pain around the world.

 As the conflict entered its second month, it showed no signs of slowing.
-Israel's military said it had launched over 140 air strikes on central and western Iran, including Tehran, over the 24 hours to Sunday evening, hitting ballistic missile launch sites and storage facilities, among other targets.
+Israel's military said it had launched over 140 air strikes on central and western Iran, including Tehran, over the 24 hours to the evening of March 29, hitting ballistic missile launch sites and storage facilities, among other targets.

 The director of the World Health Organization said Israel's expanding military operations in southern Lebanon had resulted in the death of "yet another" health worker after 51 had already been killed.
 Israel says Iran-backed Hezbollah militants use medical facilities for cover, which the group denies.